 Bringing my love of physical activity together with all I’ve learned about successfully creating positive life changes leaves me feeling incredibly satisfied with the work I do.
 Every time a client integrates another fitness habit into their life, it feels like a win for both of us!

-If you happen to be curious about my “official” qualifications, I’m certified as a personal trainer with CanFitPro and also have a Master’s degree in nutrition from the University of Guelph (yes, we’ll be talking about food, too, if you work with me!).
+If you happen to be curious about my “official” qualifications, I’m a CanFitPro certified personal trainer and also a certified Precision Nutrition coach with a Master’s degree in nutrition from the University of Guelph.

-When I’m not busy working with clients, I’m likely to be cooking up a storm (to feed two ravenous teenage boys and a 40-something husband), walking, biking or hiking in the west Hamilton area, or curled up on the couch with a good book, a cup of (herbal) tea and a purring kitty in my lap.
+When I’m not busy working with clients, I’m likely to be cooking up a storm, walking/hiking in the west Hamilton area, puttering around in my garden, or curled up on the couch with a good book, a cup of (herbal) tea and a purring kitty in my lap.